giftos1/programming-guide/Software-Setup.md

     brew install pkg-config sdl2 sdl2_image sdl2_ttf sdl2_mixer gstreamer
     pip3 install --upgrade pip
     pip3 install Cython==0.26.1
+    pip3 install kivy

+Note: Some people have found that the final command for installing kivy above needs to be replaced by:

     USE_OSX_FRAMEWORKS=0 pip3 install https://github.com/kivy/kivy/zipball/master

 (The second command above should upgrade pip3 AND link the command `pip` to `pip3`, so you don't get `pip: command not found` errors.
 However, if you do get these errors, just use `pip3` anywhere it says `pip`.)